Teemo-the-troll/Calculator/README.md

   - the result now shows in the place of the problem area
   - now can calculate very big numbers ( maybe can use doubles instead of ints)

+ version v3.0
+  - prettied the buttons
+  - all of them look the same size
+  - added division option